Background

 Here are a few tests.

 Number one, splitting.
 A narcissist would engage in splitting, which is a primitive, infantile defense mechanism.
 Splitting says, "I'm all good, they are all bad.
 I've never done anything wrong.
-I've been wronged all my life.
+I've been wronged all my life."

-Having introspected, having interrogated myself, having so searched, I discovered that I am blemishless.
+I, having introspected, having interrogated myself, having so searched, I discovered that I am blemishless.
 I'm flawless.
 I am 100% on the high moral ground.
 There's nothing wrong with me and I've never done anything wrong to anyone.
-This all or nothing, black or white, all good, all bad, all angels, all demons.
-This kind of thinking is known as splitting or dichotomous thinking and it is typical only of narcissists.

 Real victims don't have this.

-So many, many, many of the so-called empaths of coaches who pretend to be co-dependence and victims of self-styled experts who claim to have been victims of narcissistic abuse.
+So many, many, many of the so-called empaths, of coaches who pretend to be co-dependence and victims of self-styled experts who claim to have been victims of narcissistic abuse.
 Many of these people are actually narcissists because they engage ostentatiously, conspicuously, visibly, and publicly in massive acts of splitting.

 Only narcissists split.
+Remember that.
+Victims never do.

-Remember that victims never do.
-Ring victims have a much more nuanced perception of reality.
+Real victims have a much more nuanced perception of reality.
 They are much more attuned to the gray zone, to the gray area between the black and the white, to the fact that people are not all bad and never all good, that life is a complicated proposition, that things happen even to the best of people.

 Second test, non-discrimination.